The Color Project

 Whilst this has been marketed as young adult, I do feel this novel does cross in to the realm of new adult slight and should be read by mature young adult readers as Abrams does pushes the boundaries of the genre.
 There certain ideas in this novel and whilst I love the naivety and cuteness.
 This books does hit home hard and may convey ideas to younger readers that I believe should be carefully discussed.

 Both Bee and Levi have these moments that are cause for concern as they deal with the challenges of the life .
 I don’t think the reason why Bee was so awkward was explain well despite the inishgts .
 It was endearing but when you are eighteen and dealing with your first big romance.
 She wasn’t prepared for the highs and lows of life despite show a level of maturity when it came to dealing with her sisters and brother.

-The Color Project is beautiful book exploring life and love and must read for contemporary fans.
+The Color Project is a beautiful book exploring life and love and a must read for contemporary fans.